mwgabby-li/Mab/ReadMe.md

 In certain cases, such as assigning to variables that start with scope or type keywords, it can be included to disambiguate.

-Variables with types specified do not need assignments, other than array types, which are required to have them.\
+Variables with types specified do not need assignments, other than array and function types.\
-This is a consequence of not supporting default values for array types.
+This is a consequence of not supporting default values for these types.

 More or less natural:
 ```